-75 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+&lt;sup>103 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
 Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.

-- (e) the number of blank forms required; - (f) the class or kind, and tariff headings, of goods for which those forms will be used; - (g) the projected number of consignments to be exported over a specified period to the country implementing that GSP; - (h) a signed declaration by the exporter that the goods to be exported meet the requirements of the GSP for which the blank GSP forms applied for will be used; and - (i) how the goods meet the requirements for goods of South African origin with reference to the rules of origin prescribed or recognised by the GSP, which may be explained in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (5) An exporter must - - (a) account for all blank GSP forms received in terms of this rule;76 - (b) in the event of any blank GSP forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank GSP forms.
+- (h) a signed declaration by the exporter that the goods to be exported meet the requirements of the GSP for which the blank GSP forms applied for will be used; and - (i) how the goods meet the requirements for goods of South African origin in terms of with reference to the rules of origin prescribed or recognised by the GSP, which may be explained in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.5A of these Rules.

+(5) An exporter must -

+- (a) account for all blank GSP forms received in terms of this rule; - (b) in the event of any blank GSP forms being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank GSP forms.